addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Introduction
 ------------
-The primary purpose of this exercise become familiar with basic VPC configuration.
+The primary purpose of this exercise is to become familiar with basic VPC configuration.

-*None of the configuration items in this exercise is expected to generate an costs to your AWS account.*
+*Note:  None of the configuration activities in this exercise is expected to generate an costs to your AWS account.*

 Create a VPC
 ------------
 Use the following awscli command to create a new VPC with a /16 prefix length (~64K addresses).
 It will be created in your **Default Region** (we specified this in ex-001).

-If you wish to create a VPC in another **Region**, you would use the **--region <value>** option with the awscli.
+If you wish to create a VPC in another Region, you would use the **--region <value>** option with the awscli.

 .. code-block::